sthciN/asset-organizer/README.md

 ### Validate Assets

 - Naming Validation: Assets are validated against a regex pattern.
-- Buyout Expiration Check: Expired assets are detected using their buyout code (referenced from the buyouts sheet).
+- Buyout Expiration Check: Expired assets are detected using their buyout code.
 Their budget is set to zero using the mocked API, with retry logic (3 attempts with delay).
 - Quality Check: Images are analyzed using the mocked OpenAI API.
 Only images with quality > 5 and privacy_compliant: True proceed.